rodonile/path-tracing/README.md

         pip install pydruid

 - **[VPP](https://s3-docs.fd.io/vpp/22.06/) with Path Tracing Plugin**
-    The code for the VPP version with the Path Tracing patch is available [here](https://github.com/path-tracing/vpp).
-Since compilation can be quite cumbersome, pre-compiled binaries (.deb) can be downloaded from [this link](<vpp_binaries_URL>), and if you want to quickly test out our pipeline we suggest using them.
-In order to install the binaries refer to the README in the [vpp](vpp) folder.
+    In order to install the VPP binaries refer to the README in the [vpp](vpp) folder.

 - Each one of the 8 VPP instances is assigned to a single CPU core.
 We suggest assigning each VPP instance to a single core for stability reasons.
 You most likely will need to adjust the cpu main-core indexing in the setup script (**[pipeline/setup-network.sh](pipeline/setup-network.sh)**) under "Start VPP instances" to reflect the available cores on your VM.
 For example, in a VM with 8 cores, the indexes range from 0 to 7.
 To assign the virst VPP instance to the first core the parameter in the setup script will be: